Dow plunges 666 points -- worst day since Brexit

 "But don't expect a bear market unless there's an actual downturn in the economy," Tilley added.

---CNNMoney's Paul R. La Monica contributed to this report.
+--CNNMoney's Chris Isidore and Paul R. La Monica contributed to this report.